eternal2056/KillHappy/README.md

 For our respective dreams, kill happiness and get the most extreme.

 # 0x1000 Todo
 1. Make a while list.
+(Use MD5, Path)
 2. How to get while process.
 How to get system process and necessary process.

 ## 0x1100 Windows